 - Primary KO moves: forward smash, up smash and down smash.
 Donkey Kong’s smash attacks are slow and can get him punished, but are immensely powerful when used at the right time.
-Forward smash is best used when an opponent is about a character-length away from DK, up smash is most effective as an aerial punish, and down smash hits on both sides and can take opponents by surprise.
-Make sure that you only use these attacks as KO moves – they’re too slow to function as damage-rackers.
+Forward smash is best used when an opponent is about a character-length away from DK, up smash is most effective as an aerial punish, and down smash hits on both sides and can catch opponents by surprise.
+Make sure that you only use these attacks as KO moves: they’re too slow to function as neutral options.

-- Moves to avoid: Lightning Punch and Hot Slap.
-Although we did make a note to give you Donkey Kong amiibo these two custom moves, you should not use them during training.
+- Moves to avoid: neutral special and down special.
+Although we did make a note to give your Donkey Kong amiibo these two custom moves, you should not use them during training.
 The reason we gave DK these moves is because he likes to randomly throw out attacks – and these two customs reduce the amount of time he is left vulnerable after using them.

 - Utilize Stubborn Headbutt sparingly.
 This move serves as an excellent shield-breaking move, but if an opponent dodges in time, Donkey Kong is left open to punishment.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.

 Section 4: Post-Level 50 Training